mui/mui-x/packages/x-data-grid-premium/README.md

 # MUI X Data Grid Premium

-This package is the Premium plan edition of the data grid component.
+This package is the Premium plan edition of the Data Grid components.
 It's part of [MUI X](https://mui.com/x/), an open-core extension of MUI Core, with advanced components.

 ## Installation